future-web/reactivation/README.md

 ## Adding new resource types to the mock api

 The mock api resources reside within the `mockapi` directory, the powering technology is [json server](https://github.com/typicode/json-server) with a few extensions to enable absolute references to resources within json, by specifying the `baseUrl` pattern [[1]](https://github.com/digital-engineers/reactivation/blob/master/mockapi/db.json#L5).

+## #yarngate

+Q: I thought yarn was cool and if I don't use it I'm not a cool developer?
+A: You can substitude yarn appropriately with any commands, but please consider why you use yarn over npm.